PSYC 100

 Pre- or corequisite(s): None.

-This is a seminar course that examines issues in social cognition.
-Social cognition is a field that uses the methods and concepts of cognitive psychology to examine specifically social phenomena.
-Specific topics include the self, goals, social rejection, stereotypes, attribution theory, social contracts, heuristics, decision-making, implicit cognition, interactions, and person perception.
+This seminar course examines issues in social cognition, a field which uses the methods of cognitive psychology to examine social phenomena.
+Topics include the self, goals, social rejection, stereotypes, and implicit cognition.
+Students will apply topics to current social issues.

 PSYC 490